frederic-perez/AmE-dictionary/data/dictionary.md

 __peroxide__
 __perpetrate__ _v_ Perform an act, usually with a negative connotation. _Syn_ commit, pull _Only a sadistic, depraved person could perpetrate a crime like this._
 __perpetrator__
+__perpetuity__ _n_ /per-puh-TOO-uh-tee/ A state of continuing forever or for a very long time. _The property will be passed on from generation to generation in perpetuity._
 __perquisite__ _n_
 __perry__ _n_ :astonished: Alcoholic drink made of pears, similar in taste to cider.
 __perseverate__ _v_